Beach Canal Lighthouse Group, Hamilton, Ontario, Canada

 Robin McKee

-Robin graduated from McMaster University, with a BA in History, and Mohawk College, with a certificate in Broadcast Television.
+Robin graduated from McMaster University, with a B.A. in History, and Mohawk College, with a certificate in Broadcast Television.
 He is also a qualified museum worker, with a Certificate in Museum Studies from the Ontario Museum Association.
 Robin has lived in Hamilton since 1971 and worked at CHCH-TV as an on-air audio technician man from 1978 until his retirement in 2009.

 Robin has been the Chair and long-standing member of several local historical societies and heritage groups including the BCLG, for which he has served many terms as a Director.
 Through his own business, Historical Perceptions, Robin leads “Stories in the Stones” tours of the historic Hamilton Cemetery and makes presentations on different aspects of Hamilton’s history and heritage.